AnjalBam/DataStructuresAndAlgorithms/dataStructures/LinkedList/SinglyLinkedList/README.md

 ##### Insertion

-The insertion of an element is the performed using the following algorithm. - Define new node - set data to new node - set new node's next to prev node
+The insertion of an element is the performed using the following algorithm.

+- Define new node
+- set data to new node
+- set new node's next to prev node's next
+- set prev node's next to new node

+> The Insertion process in this linked list has time complexity of **O(1)** which is quite efficient.